Shreekkanth/RedHatToolsInstaller/README.md

-The content below is open source, is OPC (Other Peoples Code) in a lot of cases and is provided " no warranty implied or otherwise‚Äù.
+The content below is open source, is OPC (Other Peoples Code) in a lot of cases and is provided " no warranty implied or otherwiseî.
 Use it as reference only.
 If you have questions please ping me at shadd.gallegos@gmail.com

 Table Of Contents
 -----------